evennia/evennia/docs/source/Howto/Starting/Part1/Evennia-API-Overview.md

 - `evennia.default_cmds` holding references to all default Command classes like `look`, `dig` and so on.

 Evennia has a lot of resources to help you make your game.
 We have just given a selection of them for you to try out so far (and we'll show off many more in the lessons to come).
-Now we'll teach you how find them for yourself.
+Now we'll teach you how to find them for yourself.

 ## Exploring the API

 The Evennia _API_
 ([Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface)) is what you use to access things inside the `evennia` package.
-You can examine this in many ways:

-- The easiest is to browse the [API auto-docs](../../../Evennia-API) [api](api:evennia) coming with this very documentation.
-This is built automatically from the latest sources.
-The auto-docs give you each class, function and method along with the docstring and everything you need to use that resource.
-If you want to go deeper you can also click the `[src]` link next to e.g. a class to see its full python code.
-The documentation is also searchable.
+Open the [API frontpage](../../../Evennia-API).
+This page sums up the main components of Evennia with a short description of each.
+Try clicking through to a few entries - once you get deep enough you'll see full descriptions of each component along with their documentation.
+You can also click `[source]` to see the full Python source for each thing.

+### Browsing the code

-- You can browse [the evennia repository on github](https://github.com/evennia/evennia).
+You can browse [the evennia repository on github](https://github.com/evennia/evennia).
 This is exactly what you can download from us.
 The github repo is also searchable.

-- You can also clone the evennia repo to your own computer and read the sources locally.
+You can also clone the evennia repo to your own computer and read the sources locally.
 This is necessary if you want to help with Evennia's development itself.
 See the [extended install instructions](../../../Setup/Extended-Installation) if you want to do this.
 The short of is to install `git` and run

         git clone https://github.com/evennia/evennia.git

   In the terminal/console you can search for anything using `git` (make sure you are inside the repo):

-        git grep "class DefaultObject"
+        git grep -n "class DefaultObject"

-  will quickly tell you where the DefaultObject class is defined.
+  will quickly tell you which file the DefaultObject class is defined and on which line.

-### Side note for those reading the code directly (optional)

 If you read the code on `github` or cloned the repo yourself, you will find this being the outermost folder
 structure: